ianchapin/epistemic-trust-calibration/CORE_CONSTRAINTS.md

 - Collapsing multiple ambiguity types into one
 - Using representations beyond their scoped confidence
 - Laundering judgment as certainty
+- Mandating the framework itself as a universal gate, requirement, or compliance step

+When this framework is applied by mandate rather than judgment, it ceases to function as a trust-calibration tool and becomes a legitimacy shield.

 ## Judgment